-Camp Hwange opened on 1 April 2012 and is one of the newest camps in Hwange N.P.
+Camp Hwange opened on 1 April 2012 and is one of the newest camps in Hwange NP.

 Camp Hwange: Our full report

-Camp Hwange opened in April 2012 and is the latest safari offering from David Carson; a top ZimPro guide with enormous experience in the industry.
-We've been sending our travellers on mobile safari with him for a number of years now and are very excited by his latest project.
+Camp Hwange opened in April 2012 and is the latest safari offering from David Carson: a top ZimPro guide with enormous experience in the industry.
+Comfortable rather than opulent, the camp is set on a rise in a private concession of Hwange National Park, overlooking a waterhole in the Shumba Pans complex which is pumped year round.

-In front of the main area is the fire-pit which forms a focal point for pre- and post-dinner discussions of the day’s events and sightings.
+In front of the main area is the firepit, which forms a focal point for pre- and post-dinner discussions of the day’s events and sightings.
 Set slightly further away from the main area there are also a couple of 'loos with views'.

-Our ViewPart-owned and run by a very experienced ZimPro guide, the brand new Camp Hwange isn't opulent but it is very comfortable with 8 large canvas walled en-suite chalets positioned to overlook a water-hole.
-What Camp Hwange is really all about though is the wilderness experience and getting out amongst it.
-If you’re looking for five-star luxury then Camp Hwange is not the place for you.
-If however your emphasis is on flexible, knowledgeable and charismatic guiding all in comfortable surroundings then why not give us a call to discuss Camp Hwange in more detail.
+We've been sending our travellers on mobile safari with David Carson for a number of years now and are very excited by his latest project.
+Camp Hwange is all about experiencing the wilderness first-hand.
+If you’re looking for five-star luxury then this is not the place for you.
+If, however, your emphasis is on flexible, knowledgeable and charismatic guiding in comfortable surroundings, then give us a call to discuss Camp Hwange in more detail.

 Ideal length of stay: At least three nights here is recommended; four would probably be optimum.